Control Flow

 }

-statements are used when you would like to execute one block or the other, but never both blocks.If
+If/Elsestatements are used when you would like to execute one block or the other, but never both blocks.Ifstatements do not have to be followed with anelsestatementElsestatements have to be preceded with anifstatement.

 public static void main(String[] args) {